 Walking safaris come in various formats.
 From a 3-4 hour bush walk, to staying at a bush camp focused on walking, to a classic walking safari of several days walking from one 'fly camp' to another.
 (A fly camp denotes a simple mobile camp often with dome tents and shared facilities.
-It contrasts with a bush camp which is also a simple tented camp but with larger meru-style tents and en suite bathrooms.)
+It contrasts with a bush camp which is also a fairly simple tented camp.
+But with larger meru-style tents and en suite facilities.)

 We offer walking safaris in Botswana, Zimbabwe and Zambia.
 See our dedicated pages below...

 Best time for a Walking Safari or Tour?